DevOpsPlayground/PlaywrightCucumberFramework/README.md

 This template today will introduce you to the integration between Playwright, Cucumber and Typescript.

-It will also teach the basics of writing a suite of tests in the page object model and we will be showing off some best practices when writing automation tests.

-In this example I have used the free practice site, called https://magento.softwaretestingboard.com/ and another site called https://www.saucedemo.com/
+In this example I have used some free practice sites, called https://magento.softwaretestingboard.com/ and another site called https://www.globalsqa.com/angularJs-protractor/BankingProject/ and a third from sauceLabs called https://www.saucedemo.com/

 ---
 ## Outcomes:

 - Understand the structure of a Playwright, Cucumber and Typescript project.
-- Understand how to test websites with the page object model.
+- Understand how to write tests with the page object model.
-- Understand how to format and write automation tests.
+- Understand how to format and write automation tests utilising Playwright and Cucumber in Typescript.
-- Understand how to write website tests with Typescript.

 ---
 ## Pre-requisites